 The adoption of Bill 141 concerning condominiums and Bill 16 have introduced new obligations for condominiums and co-owners, with several effective dates.
-While Bill 16 tends to integrate the aging of buildings to take the necessary measures for the preservation of buildings, protect buyers, and prevent passive co-owners from blocking the syndicate’s decision making, Bill 141 respecting condominiums aims for its part to guarantee better insurance coverage for the building.
+Bill 16 tends to integrate the aging of buildings to take the necessary measures for the preservation of buildings, protect buyers, and prevent passive co-owners from blocking the syndicate’s decision-making.
+Bill 141 insurance respecting condominiums aims for its part to guarantee better insurance coverage for the building.

 As of April 15, 2022, this same section will establish the obligation for each co-owner to contribute to the expenses arising from the condominium and the operation of the building, as well as to the contingency fund.